 - Helpful information.
 You should provide only useful content to a user’s query.

 - Instant reaction.
-A customer should react instantly to your ad and go to your site after reading it.
-Optimize your website for his device.
+A customer can react immediately to your ad and go to your site after reading it.
+So optimize your website for his/her device.

 Types of micro-moments: how to work with them

-51% of smartphone owners take offers by unfamiliar brands if they receive these offers at the right time.
-73% believe that if a company regularly sends useful information it has more privileges in customers’ eyes.
-So if you get in a buyer’s sight and prove your value and efficiency, there is a high possibility that the customer will choose you.
+51% of smartphone owners take offers from unfamiliar brands if they receive these offers at the right time.
+73% believe that if a company regularly sends useful information it has more advantages to offer.
+So if you get in a buyer’s sight and prove your value and efficiency, there is a good possibility that the customer will choose you.

 There are several types of micro-moments.
-Each type needs a certain behavior from your brand.
+Each kind requires a certain behavior from your brand.
 Here are the most important ones:

 - “I-Want-To-Know” Moments.
-A customer is not ready yet to buy your vehicle.
-He is just making research about car makes, models, years, manufacturers, dealerships, prices, etc.
+A customer is not ready yet to buy a vehicle.
+He is just doing research about different makes, models, years, manufacturers, dealerships, prices, etc.

-A tip: arouse the user’s curiosity, provide useful content, but do not force on a buy.
+A tip: arouse the user’s curiosity, provide useful content, but do not try and force them to buy.

 - “I-Want-To-Go” Moments.
-On this stage a customer knows exactly what vehicle he wants to get.
-He has to choose a dealership where to buy it.
+In this stage a customer knows exactly what vehicle he wants to get.
+He has to choose now where to buy it.

-A tip: get in the customer’s sight when he searches for the nearest location.
-According to the statistics, the number of search queries that include the word “nearest” has been doubled.
+A tip: get in the customer’s view when he/she searches for the nearest location.
+According to the statistics, the number of search queries that include the word “nearest” has doubled.

 - “I-Want-To-Do” Moments.
 This stage comes before or after the purchase.
-The customer sees a car and imagines what updates and accessories he can provide.
+The customer sees a car and imagines what features and accessories he can purchase.
 The buyer can search for some video instructions, reviews, etc.

-A tip: provide a branded instruction to your service, accessory, etc. or display your ad in the pre-roll to the video instruction that the customer searches for.
+A tip: provide specific instructions for your service, accessory, etc. or display your ad in the preview to the video instruction that the customer searches for.

 - “I-Want-To-Buy” Moments.
 The customer is ready to make a purchase.
 He needs help with some procedures and details.

-When you work with micro-moments you should always consider the context: time of the day, the weather, user’s location, a device used.
-Users’ intentions will help you determine the right micro-moments and choose the appropriate behavior strategy.
+When you work with micro-moments you should always consider the context: time of the day, the weather, user’s location, and the device used.
+The users’ intentions will help you determine the right micro-moments and choose the appropriate behavior strategy.

-Using micro-moments becomes another field of brands’ competition.
-Such advertising always fits the context.
-It means that it doesn’t cause customers’ irritation and can’t get lost in the information noise made by other brands.
-Show up your inventory wisely and be there at every step a customer makes to the purchase.
-Use Pay-Per-Click campaigns to get bigger traffic to your site and to pay for effective clicks only.
+Using micro-moments has become another field of dealer competition.
+Such advertising should always fit the context.
+This means that it shouldn’t cause customers’ irritation nor get lost in the information noise made by other brands.
+Show off your inventory wisely and be there at every step a customer makes for the purchase.
+Use Pay-Per-Click campaigns to get more traffic to your site and to pay for effective clicks only.
 Autoxloo, in its turn, will help you set up the PPC tool for the customer’s micro-moments.